 • In accordance with current legislation, LGW strives to be 100% free of single-use plastics in 2023 (front- & backstage).
 Plastic cups, glass bottles and cans used at the festival are currently already being recycled.

-• All LGW merchandise is produced by local partners such as Katoenfabriek, who are committed to sustainable production.
+• All LGW merchandise is produced by local partners Katoenfabriek and Kapitaal, who are committed to sustainable production.
 For our merchandise, we use organic and/or recycled materials.

 • LGW is committed to reducing the amount of printed materials and has stopped producing program guides.
 Recycled paper is used as much as possible for print materials.